 | Security Onion | Linux Distribution | Free | Medium (Integrated tools) | Medium (Bundled setup with Kibana dashboard) | High |

 This table helps small and medium businesses (SMBs) evaluate tools based on their specific security needs.
-Below is an in-depth look at each tool's features and limitations.
+Below is a closer look at each tool’s features and limitations.

 OpenWIPS‑NG: Designed exclusively for Linux, this tool requires solid command-line skills to operate.
-Its single-sensor limitation means you'll need multiple Linux installations to cover larger networks effectively.
+Its single-sensor limitation means you would need multiple Linux installations to cover a larger network — and, as above, it has not been updated since 2012.

-Kismet: Known for its user-friendly web interface, Kismet supports a variety of hardware beyond Wi‑Fi, including Bluetooth, Zigbee, and RTL‑SDR.
-However, when scanning large networks, performance may take a hit.
+Kismet: Known for its web interface, Kismet supports a variety of hardware beyond Wi‑Fi, including Bluetooth, Zigbee, and RTL‑SDR.
+Performance on large networks depends heavily on the capture hardware you give it.

 Suricata: With its multi-threaded architecture, Suricata processes traffic efficiently, even on modest hardware.
-It also inspects encrypted traffic metadata, making it a versatile option for modern networks.
+It also inspects encrypted traffic metadata, which is useful when the payload itself is off limits.

-Security Onion: This Linux distribution simplifies security management by bundling several tools into one package.
-Its integration with the Kibana dashboard streamlines setup and monitoring.
+Security Onion: This Linux distribution bundles several tools into one package.
+Its Kibana dashboard shortens the gap between installing something and seeing anything useful.

-For optimal performance, ensure your network adapters support monitor mode.
-Tools like Snort and Suricata require time for fine-tuning detection rules to minimize false positives.
-Additionally, Suricata's deep packet inspection can be resource-intensive, so adequate CPU power is essential.
+For useful results, make sure your network adapters support monitor mode.
+Snort and Suricata both need time spent tuning detection rules to keep false positives manageable.
+Suricata’s deep packet inspection is CPU-hungry, so size the box accordingly.

 How to Choose the Right Tool for Your SMB